YoussefMo7amed/learning/JavaScript/electronjs/videoInfo/README.md

 Keep as generic as possible, increases possible reuse on plain web

 ### IPC system
-we will use the IPC to communicate between Electron app and mainWindow
+we will use the IPC (Inter Process Communication) to communicate between Electron app and mainWindow

 - The browser window has some additional capibalilies that chrome doesn't
     - You can use the "require" word in electron (note that the browser doesn't support it)